pettta/vulkan_experiments/readme.md

 - `python local_setup.py`

 # Long Term Goals:
+## Done

+## In Progress
+- OS independent building and running ideally the user on linux, mac, windows just runs some script at the top level and it builds everything they need to then they just run another script to run it.
+This should also just use a single python one-liner.

+## TODO
 - spir-v shader hot reloading at runtime. have an imgui window that has two sections:
     (1) on the left is the shader source code
     (2) on the right is the output of the shader rendered assuming it throws no errors, else it displays a message (3) export functionality of images and videos produced with the shader section

-- OS independent building and running ideally the user on linux, mac, windows just runs some script at the top level and it builds everything they need to then they just run another script to run it.
-This should also just use a single python one-liner.

 - really modular code so that someone can drop this into a new repo, then start working from it as a base tool i imagine say someone wants to make some IMGUI based program that also has a shader hot reloader in it to test shaders alongside the other